Adrian Goldsmith: Second World War

 By the end of his tour in July 1942, Goldsmith had amassed a tally of 12¼ aircraft shot down.
 Returning to England, he served as a flying instructor before proceeding home to Australia.
 He was promoted to flying officer on 15 November 1942.
 In January 1943, Goldsmith was posted as a flight commander to No. 452 Squadron RAAF, which was operating out of Batchelor, Northern Territory, in the defence of Darwin from Japanese air raids.
 The unit later relocated to Strauss, near Darwin, in February.
 On 2 May, Goldsmith was shot down and forced to bail out of his aircraft into the sea.
 After twenty-four hours in an inflatable dinghy, he was discovered and rescued.

 Goldsmith was promoted to acting flight lieutenant in September 1943, by which time he had credited with shooting down four Japanese aircraft in aerial engagements.
 During 1943, Goldsmith's wife was reported as missing and presumed killed while on a voyage to Australia.
 In April 1944, he was posted to Mildura, Victoria, as a flying instructor.
 On 21 October 1944, Goldsmith attended an investiture ceremony at Government House, Sydney, where he was decorated with his Distinguished Flying Cross and Distinguished Flying Medal by the Governor of New South Wales.
 Two days later, he married Doris May McGrath, an Army nurse, at St Mary's Catholic Church, Concord, New South Wales.
-Promoted to acting squadron leader, Goldsmith was discharged from the Air Force on 31 May 1945 due to medical reasons.
+Promoted to acting squadron leader, Goldsmith was discharged from the Air Force on 31 May 1945 for medical reasons.
 By this time, he had been credited with an official tally of 16 aircraft shot down as well as a quarter shared victory, and a further three probables.

 Later life

 Re-settling in Burwood, New South Wales, Goldsmith gained employment as a salesman.
 In 1946, he was employed by Commonwealth Oil Refineries Ltd and travelled around New South Wales with his work.
 He was later made State marketing-manager for the company, and returned to Sydney.

-On 25 March 1961, Goldsmith died of peritonitis at the Sydney Sanitarium and Hospital following an operation for ileo-caecal volvulus.
+On 25 March 1961, aged 39, Goldsmith died of peritonitis at the Sydney Sanitarium and Hospital following an operation for ileo-caecal volvulus.
 Survived by his wife and son, a second son was born in October 1961.
 Goldsmith was cremated and his ashes were later scattered over the Timor Sea.